-In addition to duty and excise tax, imports to the United States, are subject to “user fees.”
-These fees depend on the mode of transport (sea, air, rail, road) and the type of entry (formal vs. informal).
-Goods transported via ocean are subject to both, HMF and MPF.
+As an addition to duty and excise tax, imports to the United States are subject to “user fees” as well.
+These fees are indicated depending on the mode of transport (sea, air, rail, road) and the type of entry (formal vs. informal).
+MPF is considered to be one of these “user fees.”

 What is MPF?